thakurtanya/kontikilabsDevelopers/doc/source/AlterNLU-Features.rst

 A dedicated reports page which gives you the insights of all the warnings and errors that might affect the training of the bot or make it perform less efficiently.

--	Presenting Intent Distribution in the form of a pie chart.
+-	Presenting Intent Distribution in the form of a pie chart
--	Figuring out the intents that require more training sentences.
+-	Figuring out the intents that require more training sentences
--	Listing out the limitations in the entity section.
+-	Listing out the limitations in the entity section
--	Examining the training dataset to extract the untagged entities.
+-	Examining the training dataset to extract untagged entities
--	Capturing repetition of training sentence.
+-	Capturing repetition of training sentence

 =================================================================
 Download the Training Dataset in 2 Formats - Alter NLU & RASA NLU